 Congratulations!
 You succeeded in receiving, repairing and shipping the item back to your customer in record time.
 You have successfully avoided pitfalls associated with warranty repairs and returned those goods in a timely manner to your customer!

-- To find your local U.S. Customs and Border Protection (CBP) office and obtain information on import and export regulations, visit the CBP website.
+- Find your local U.S. Customs and Border Protection (CBP) office and obtain information on import and export regulation by visiting the CBP website.

-- Harmonized Tariff Schedule Numbers can be found at the U.S. International Trade Commission's website.
+- Find more Chapter 98 duty-free classifications at the U.S. International Trade Commission's website.

 This post was originally published in December 2008 and is regularly updated to include current information, links and formatting.

 Like what you read?
 Subscribe today to the International Trade Blog to get the latest news and tips for exporters and importers delivered to your inbox.